dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_9.md

 Let us look at the following at the two processes communicating with each other.

-The code is given in scala pseudo code.
+The code is given in pseudo code inspired by scala actors.
 Sending is `!` and `receive` returns a message which can be inspected using pattern matching.

 __Process 1.__